AliTopal89/practicego/README.md

 ### Reflection

 Reflection in computing is the ability of a program to examine its own structure, particularly through types.
 Reflection builds on the type system.
+Reflection is the ability of a program to inspect its variables and values at run time and find their type.

+Why do we even need to inspect a variable and find its type at runtime when each and every variable in our program is defined by us and we know its type at compile time itself?
+In cases where we don’t know of the concrete types in compile time, reflections come into play.

+The reflect package implements run-time reflection in Go.
+The reflect package helps to identify the underlying concrete type and the value of a `interface{}` variable.

 ##### Types and interfaces